sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm/hxe-ua-getting-started-vm.md

     The Cockpit logon page displays.

 11. Log on to Cockpit as user `XSA_ADMIN`.
-You specified the password at the beginning of this tutorial when you were prompted for a new `HANA database master` password.
+You specified this password when you were prompted for **HANA database master password** at the beginning of this tutorial.

-12. If you are inside a corporate firewall and use a proxy for connecting to http and https servers, you need to identify your proxy settings and add them to Cockpit.
+12. If you are inside a corporate firewall and use a proxy for connecting to http and https servers, check your proxy settings using SAP HANA Cockpit.

     >**Note**: If you are not inside a firewall, you can ignore this step and skip to the next topic.

-    - Contact your IT administrator for your company's proxy settings.
+    - You set your proxy settings earlier in this tutorial.

         In this example using Internet Explorer on Windows 10, notice how connections use a proxy server on port 8080.